 And the spark struck out by that steed, in his flight."

-In early dawn of APRIL 19, 1775, American "Minutemen," confronted British government troops on Lexington Green and Concord's Old North Bridge.
+poems continued, describing how American patriots confronted government troops on Lexington Green and Concord's Old North Bridge:

 "You know the rest.
 In the books you have read

 How the farmers gave them ball for ball,

 From behind each fence and farmyard wall,

 Then crossing the fields to emerge again

 Under the trees at the turn of the road,

 And only pausing to fire and load."
 Longfellow